AlbertMietus/MESS/SoftwareCompetence/HTLD/index.rst

 HTLD: *HighTech Linux Delivery*
 ===============================

 Here you will find some blog-style articles about *HTLD*.
+However, the service never started, due lack of skilled people and focus.

-.. warning:: This section is a bit delayed.
+.. warning:: This series is discontinued.

 .. toctree::
    :glob: